SalishSeaCast/salishsea-site/docs/index.rst

 Python Versions
 ---------------

-The :kbd:`SalishSeaCmd` package is developed, tested, and deployed using `Python`_ 3.6 or later.
+The :kbd:`salishsea-site` package is developed, tested, and deployed using `Python`_ 3.6 or later.
 The package uses some Python language features that are not available in versions prior to 3.6,